Windows Installer, Java Installer, Freeware Installer

 • Other custom collected information - any property value you set by a Windows Installer search, standard or custom actions.

-What information to collect ?
+What information to collect?

 You need to specify what information should be collected and sent to your web server.
 Install information can only be collected through Windows Installer properties (their values).
 You can specify what property values should be collected by enumerating their names in the Advanced Installer special property called: HttpPostCollectData, separated by ; .
+This property can also be set from Send install information to your web server custom action by populating the property list control in its properties pane.

 For example, if you want to collect the user name, the company name, the user's email, and his language, you set the property HttpPostCollectData with the value: USERNAME;COMPANYNAME;USER_EMAIL;UserLanguageID.
 (Some built-in Windows Installer properties are automatically set by the package, other custom properties must be set by means of package UI or custom actions.)